 Why- For the Good of Others

-The Social Enterprise Group (SEG) was founded with a mission to help address some of the world’s most pressing pressing social issues through social enterprise development, innovation transfer strategies, and commercialization.
+The Social Enterprise Group (SEG) was founded with a mission to help address some of the world’s most pressing pressing social issues through social enterprise development.

 What We Do